wilkinson-workshop/paper-box/README.md

   plugins and assets then restarts target services.
 - **sync_config** [name] [id...] | rsync shortcut to update configs, plugins and assets.

+# Install Plugins Tool
+For installing plugins required for different environments use the `tools/install_plugins.sh` tool.
+Our services are separated, as configured, into different kinds of containers and per kind of server.

+### Install Plugins Commands
+- **server** [server_type] | Pulls in the required plugin files from their respective remotes.
+Plugins are pulled into `paper-box-configs/<server_type>/plugins/`.